Data is the new oil. And Machine Learning is the fire. Whoever controls these two will control the world.

-That is, you take existing tools, techniques, and algorithms, and apply them to solve some real-world problem.
-This part requires dedication, perception and creative thinking (and knowledge of some simple math concepts, which are quickly learned), but regarding true “technical” knowledge, is much more lenient than what the job of a software engineer calls.
+That is, you take existing tools, techniques, and algorithms and apply them to solve some real-world problems.
+This part requires dedication, perception, and creative thinking (and knowledge of some simple math concepts, which are quickly learned), but regarding true “technical” knowledge, it is much more lenient than what the job of a software engineer calls.

 In other words, it’s not a cakewalk, but going by the reward to effort ratio, is one of the best investments out there.

 Now that you’ve hardened your resolve to become a data scientist and machine learning engineer, let’s start exploring the best options out there.

 Not many people are aware, but Google has an extensive, highly practical, and free course on Machine Learning.
 According to the company, it’s part of their commitment to advancing AI/ML technologies and keeping the knowledge in the open.

 The best thing about this course is that there are no prerequisites, but do gear up to spend extra time exploring the statistics concepts on your own.

 I mean, it’s not needed, but if you have zero backgrounds in advanced statistics, the explanations in this course may not be enough.
 Another catch is that this course introduces Machine Learning via TensorFlow, which is an ML implementation developed by Google.
 So, in a way, Google aims to promote its APIs for Machine Learning, but considering the value offered by this course, I don’t see how that should be a stumbling block.